aciucaru/book-library/README.md

 - self made linked list with templates
 - self made forward iterator, that can be used to iterate de custom made linked list (forward only)
 - classes that abstract the items used in a bookstore (person, book, library of books)
-- the ability to continously add commands trough the command-line interface, and exit anytime

 The command line program allows the user to:
 - add books to the library (one at a time)